NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * When more than one I2C device of the same kind is to be used on the same data line, each device must be set to use a different address.
 This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
 Check your specific breakout's datasheet for details.
 * Note that not all the I2C libraries used support multi-addressable I2C devices at this time (read as: may only use one).
 Currently, this restriction applies to: RTC devices.

-I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, NMEA GPS modules, 16x2/20x4 LCD displays, 128x32/128x64 OLED displays, FT6206 touchscreens
+I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, NMEA GPS modules, 16x2/20x4 LCD displays, 128x32/128x64 OLED displays, FT6206 touchscreens, 8/16-bit pin expanders

 ### OneWire Bus